Madzivhandila/Agile-Scrum/README.md

        Common column names you might find in a "Status View" include:

-       1. Backlog: Tasks that are planned but not yet started.
+       1. ToDo: Tasks that are planned but not yet started.
        2. In Progress: Tasks currently being worked on.
        3. Review: Tasks that are awaiting review.
        4. Done: Completed tasks.